-GOVERNOR’S OFFICE NEWS RELEASE: Governor calls for transformation of school system in remarks at the 3rd Annual Hawai‘i School Empowerment ConferencePosted on Jan 15, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor calls for transformation of school system in remarks at the 3rd Annual Hawai‘i School Empowerment ConferencePosted on Jan 15, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige yesterday promised to reshape the Department of Education to support the dreams and aspirations of each student in remarks he made at the 3rd Annual Hawai‘i School Empowerment Conference at the Hawai‘i Convention Center.
 The conference was sponsored by the Education Institute of Hawai‘i, a non-profit organization committed to improving public education in Hawai‘i.
 The annual conference aims to increase awareness and deepening understanding of the effort to improve public education through school empowerment and innovation in learning.

 Education Institute of Hawaii’s 3rd Annual Hawaii School Empowerment Conference

 A Clear Path to Achieving Excellence in Hawaiʻi’s Public Schools

 Coding.
 Robotics.
 Digital media.
 International education exchanges.
 None of these programs were offered when I attended public schools in Pearl City, and it’s impossible to predict what fascinating opportunities await students in coming years.

 What I can tell you is this: The success of today’s students in the future workplace and in our communities requires the transformation of a school system designed over a century ago.

 That’s why I asked members of the community and Board of Education to develop and implement a plan to transition from yesterday’s system to one that truly prepares students to think creatively and to be innovators.
 I asked board members to design a system that encourages teachers and principals to make meaningful decisions about curriculum and instruction, educational programs, and expenditure of schools funds.